CSDb help / documentation|

 you possibly can not agree 100% with.
 The broad range of information presented through CSDb will always include

 things that by your definition isn't related to the scene. we are aware of it, and you should be too.

 - CSDb is a place for facts and factual discussions of scene related issues.
-It is therefore not permissable
+It is therefore not permissible

-to use CSDb as a media for any kind of personal attacks/discriminating or foul language (using the forum,
+to use CSDb as a medium for any kind of personal attacks/discriminating or foul language (using the forum,

 oneliners, comments on CSDb entries, PM's, deliberate downvoting or anything similar), and any such will be

-punished with temporarily or permanent exlusion from the site.
+punished with temporarily or permanent exclusion from the site.